apache/asterixdb/asterix-doc/src/site/markdown/install.md

             </workingDir>

 Managix associates a working directory with an AsterixDB instance and uses this directory for transferring binaries to each node.
-If there exists a directory that is readable by each node, Managix can use it to place binaries that can be accessed and used by all the nodes in the AsterixDB set up.
+If there is a directory that is readable by each node, Managix can use it to place binaries that can be accessed and used by all the nodes in the AsterixDB set up.
 A network file system (NFS) provides such a functionality for a cluster of physical machines so that a path on NFS is accessible from each machine in the cluster.
 In the single-machine set up described above, all nodes correspond to a single physical machine.
 Each path on the local file system is accessible to all the nodes in the AsterixDB setup and the boolean value for NFS above is thus set to `true`.

 ### Managix Configuration ###
 Managix allows creation and management of multiple AsterixDB instances and uses Zookeeper as its back-end database to keep track of information related to each instance.
 We need to provide a set of one or more hosts that Managix can use to run a Zookeeper instance.
 Zookeeper runs as a daemon process on each of the specified hosts.
 At each host, Zookeeper stores data under the Zookeeper home directory specified as part of the configuration.
 The following is an example configuration `$MANAGIX_HOME/conf/managix-conf.xml` that has Zookeeper running on the localhost (127.0.0.1) :